-- The minimum height of TeenSize robots will be increased year after year.
+- The minimum height of TeenSize robots may be increased year after year.

-This is to foster the teams to develop taller robots and to apply more advanced technologies with respect to KidSzie robots that are intrinsically more stable.
+This is to foster the teams to develop taller robots and to apply more advanced technologies with respect to KidSize robots that are intrinsically more stable.
+The minimium size of 100cm will be kept also for 2009 but may thereafter be increased, e.g., to 120cm.